fleschutz/PowerShell/Docs/cd-root.md

-## cd-root.ps1 - Sets the working directory to the root directory (C:\ on Windows)
+## cd-root.ps1 - Sets the working directory to the root directory

-This script changes the working directory to the root directory (C:\ on Windows).
+This PowerShell script changes the working directory to the root directory (C:\ on Windows).

 ## Parameters
 ```powershell